mariancerny/freebsd-ports-php56/README.md

 You can even install the meta port `lang/php56-extensions` (for example when you need to export the packages using `pkg create` & `pkg repo`), you must just install all the selected packages manually beforehand.

+Another option would be to mount the repository using unionfs onto `/usr/ports` (as suggested by [TLINDEN](https://github.com/mariancerny/freebsd-ports-php56/issues/5)), e.g.:

+    mount -t unionfs -o ro /opt/ports/php56 /usr/ports

+Then all dependencies build automatically just fine.

 ## Testing